JonasFreibs23/IntelligentMices/README.md

 ## Context

-Project done during 4th Bachelor semester, for the numerical algorithm course.
+Project done during the 4th Bachelor semester, for the numerical algorithm course.